top of page

 LANGUAGE ARTS:

 Students in first grade become confident at reading and comprehension by listening to the teacher read, guided reading, shared reading, and independent reading with leveled books.
 A love of reading is developed during fairy tale and author studies.
 The children have opportunities to show off their speaking skills through readers' theater, reciting and performing poems, retelling and summarizing stories, and reading buddies.
 Students learn phonics, spelling, sight words, and decoding skills during word study time.
-This is accomplished with STW Spelling Series, word ladders, making words and other engaging interactive activities.
+This is accomplished with word ladders, making words, and other engaging interactive activities.
 Students participate in many different types of writing such as journal, letter, narrative, expository, poetry, descriptive, persuasive, reports, and creative.

 MATH: